deepfactor-io/appsec-village-pod-dc31/README.md

   - An eBPF program you will load into the kernel that monitors various system calls
   - An example application designed to illustrate how the eBPF program works
-    + This program modifies files in /etc, and makes a few outbound network connections (things that would typically be of interest to a security monitoring tool)
+    + This program accesses files in /etc, and makes a few outbound network connections (things that would typically be of interest to a security monitoring tool)